 If staff or participants require additional care arrangements to attend UKERC meetings or events, we will (within what is permissible under the constraints of our grant) seek to reimburse any expenses that go beyond ordinary care.
 This will be done in line with EPSRC’s guidelines for supporting carers.
 Please contact Jessica for more details.

-Many of us have been working remotely since the start of the coronavirus pandemic in 2020.
-While remote working has its benefits, we recognise it also brings many challenges (outlined in more detail in the EDI Plan).
+Many of us undertake hybrid working – while remote working has its benefits, we recognise it also brings many challenges (outlined in more detail in the EDI Plan).
 We therefore aim to model best practice in remote working by encouraging our staff to:

 • Only log on during their contracted hours.